RyanW84/CodeReviews.Console.MathGame/README.md

 5) Methods
 6) Classes
 7) DRY principle (far from perfect but a significant improvement)
-8) Refactoring to remove the ability to divided by 0 a
+8) Refactoring to remove the ability to divide by 0
 9) Refactoring to always present the large number first in a division